 All About Me:

-Who is your favorite professional golfer?
-Jason Day because he was very influential.
+- Who is your favorite professional golfer?
+Tiger Woods.

-What are the top three things on your bucket list?
+- What are the top things on your bucket list?

 John Pak By The Numbers: